betodealmeida/jellyjampreserve/README.md

 ## Getting the files

 There are many ways to get the recordings from the Pi.
 You can have Dropbox or [Syncthing](https://syncthing.net/) running in the Pi to automatically synchronize the files with another machine.
 I prefer to just use `scp` in Linux (in Windows you can use [WinSCP](https://winscp.net/eng/index.php)).
-The Pi is available at the address `jellyjampreserve`, and you can log in as user `pi`, password `raspberry`.
+The Pi is available at the address `jellyjampreserve.local`, and you can log in as user `pi`, password `raspberry`.